As we remain vigilant about food safety during COVID-19, we are NOT accepting food

 The following guidelines are being followed as a precaution:

-- Recommending staff, clients, volunteers and donors to stay away from work, school or other people if they become sick with respiratory symptoms such as fever and cough.
+- Mandating that staff, volunteers, clients stay away from work, school or other people if they become sick with respiratory symptoms such as fever and cough or fever.

 For more information on Coronavirus, please visit the Federal Centers for Disease Control and Prevention website and the California Department of Public Health website.
 Both websites are updated daily with the latest information and advice for the public.